- 4 cups fresh or frozen blackberries, thawed

 - 2 cups buttermilk

-- Transfer to a 13x9-in. baking dish.
-Freeze 1 hour or until edges begin to firm.
-Stir and freeze 2 hours longer or until firm.
+- In a food processor, combine blackberries and sugar; cover and process until smooth.
+Strain and discard seeds and pulp.
+Stir in buttermilk.
+Transfer puree to a 13-in. x 9-in. dish.
+Freeze for 1 hour or until edges begin to firm.
+Stir and return to freezer.
+Freeze 2 hours longer or until firm.

-- Just before serving, transfer to a food processor; process 2-3 minutes or until smooth.
+- Just before serving, transfer to a food processor; cover and process for 2-3 minutes or until smooth.
 Yield: 1 quart.

 "Tried this last night with strawberries instead of blackberries.
 It was delicious.
 I also did not strain it and hubby loved it, and wants me to make more,"